 Since Stanford in Washington opened its doors in 1988, it has served as both home and classroom to Stanford faculty and undergraduates spending a term in the Bing Stanford in Washington Program.

 The Bing Stanford in Washington (BSIW) Program is a fully immersive residential program for juniors and seniors.
 Students live together in the Bass Center, in picturesque Woodley Park, where they also take classes and eat meals together.
 During the week students in the Program work at full-time internships at a wide range of governmental, non-governmental and cultural organizations.
 On weekends students often attend cultural events and fieldtrips in the surrounding area and throughout the East Coast.

 The BSIW Program operates during the Fall, Winter, and Spring Quarters of the academic year.
 All three quarters feature academic program with a general focus on politics and public policy in a variety of different areas.
-Previously, Winter Quarters featured specific academic programming, however there is no longer a theme to winter quarter.
 Courses in health policy and environmental quality will now be offered throughout the quarters, depending on student interest in those topics.
 Students from all majors are encouraged to attend the BSIW Program.

 There are four main components to the BSIW Program: Internships, Academics, Cultural Events and Life at the Bass Center.

 The internship is the centerpiece of the BSIW Program for many students.
 Each student is individually placed in a substantive full-time internship matched to his or her interests by the Program Staff.
 There are no set internship slots in the BSIW Program, each quarter staff works with students accepted to the program to find an internship that meets their individual needs.
 This could mean working at a location where Stanford students have worked in the past or finding an entirely new internship location.
 For more information about internships, please visit our Internships page.